-Suggested Duration Activity and Desci ription 20 minutes Reflect on why you think teeth are important and write a paragraph the importance of teeth and what you do to keep their teeth healthy (without looking at the table below).
-You can also think about a time when you hurt your teeth and describe how it felt and what you did remedy their pain.
-Compare your list of healthy teeth habits to the activities in this table althy ime did to Activity Monday Tuesday Wednesday Thursday Friday Saturday Sund Sunday Brushing teeth
+Suggested Duration Activity and Description 20 minutes Reflect on why you think teeth are important and write a paragraph on the importance of teeth and what you do to keep their teeth healthy (a list of healthy habits) (without looking at the table below).
+You can also write about a time when you hurt your teeth and describe how it felt and what you did to remedy their pain.
+Compare your list of healthy teeth habits to the activities in this table:

-twice
+Healthy teeth habits

+1. Brushing teeth twice a day

-Brushing teeth for 2 to 3 mins
+2. Brushing teeth for 2 to 3 minutes

-Avoid Sugary drinks and candies
+3. Avoiding sugary drinks and candies

-Clean tongue (prevents bad breath)
+4. Cleaning tongue (prevents bad breath)